Airbnb is one of our favorite websites, but we wish they would have consulted with us before trying to localize their brand for the Chinese market.

 Successfully launching and integrating a product or service, and communicating effectively with Chinese consumers, requires the professional services of highly qualified Chinese translators who understand the nuances of Chinese culture and language in all its complexity, as well as being fluent in the original language of the marketer.

-Disclaimer: All-in Translations uses Airbnb on a regular basis when we travel around on our Celebration of Translations for All Nations Tour.
-Usually, we're sending a team of 3 or more delegates, and in those cases Airbnb offers much better value than hotels.
-We also find that we get to experience more of the local culture when staying in someone's home.
+.
+Usually, we’re sending a team of 3 or more delegates, and in those cases Airbnb offers much better value than hotels.
+We also find that we get to experience more of the local culture when staying in someone’s home.
 With that said, we genuinely wish Airbnb the best of luck wherever they set up shop!
+PS:

 Below some examples of when we used Airbnb: